 Thanks to the miracle of Google Maps, I can tell you this is a little over 300 metres – about a third of the rated distance of a 1,000 metre torch.
 Actually, I've found you can divide the official beam distance of most torches by three to get a "real-world" throw (for more on this, see my FAQ).

 However, most of us don't need a three-rugby-field beam – a shorter, fatter light is more suited to walking, cycling, camping, load-shedding, home security and even self defence.
-And because fatter beams don't need such big reflectors, you can fit a torch into your pocket that delivers more light than a car's headlights!
+And because fatter beams don't need such big reflectors, a torch that delivers more light than a car's headlights can fit into your pocket!

 What colour?